You banked on a bigger tummy, but you were probably hoping to avoid the thicker ankles and plump toes that signal you’re in your third trimester.

 Where is it?
 This area is behind the ankle bone on the outside of the leg, between the Achilles tendon and main ankle bone.

 Why avoid it?
-Massage here can promote labor, but also be used during labor to give pain relief.
+Some people believe massaging this area promotes labor.
+It’s also used during labor to provide pain relief.

 Urinary bladder 67